Back to Articles

 • Tolerances must be specified on the maximax acceleration SRS

-• Each individual test must fit within the tolerance bands to be satisfactory
+• Each test must fit within the tolerance bands to be satisfactory

 • If the device under test (DUT) does not have a significant low-frequency modal response, the low-frequency portion of the SRS can “fall out” of tolerance to satisfy the high-frequency portion, as long as the high-frequency portion begins at least one octave below the first natural mode frequency of the DUT